 - Annual Operational Expenses including:

-- o Site Manager Fees
+- Site Manager Fees

-- o Utilities
+- Utilities

-- o Equipment
+- Equipment

-- o Maintenance costs
+- Maintenance costs

 - Additional Capital Works:

 - o Grant funded

-- o Board Funded
+- Board Funded

 The Board carries out initiatives to maintain and boost income as detailed in the Marketing section below.

 The Board minimises expenditure by analysing and prioritising the work to ensure value for money.